Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Most credit card issuers offer access to at least one of your credit scores.
 That’s usually enough to keep an eye on how things are going.
 You may need to log into your online account or use the credit card issuer's mobile app to check your score.

-Make a note of what type of score—FICO, VantageScore, or another—you're looking at and which credit report it comes from.
+Make a note of what type of credit score—FICO, VantageScore, or another—you're looking at and which credit report it comes from.
 This way, you'll know what other reports or scores to check if you want a more complete picture of your creditworthiness.

 Free credit score websites

 If you’re applying for an important new loan—a mortgage, say, or a big auto or personal loan—you may want to pay closer attention to your score than usual.
-You might want to sign up for free credit score monitoring from providers such as:
+You might also want to sign up for free credit score monitoring from providers such as:

 • Credit Sesame